3.2.2.4. Build Red Pitaya ecosystem

 sudo apt-get install ninja-build

-3. Xilinx Vivado 2020.1 FPGA development tools.
-The SDK (bare metal toolchain) must also be installed, be careful during the install process to select it.
+1. Xilinx Vivado 2020.1 FPGA development tools.
+The SDK (bare metal toolchain) must also be installed, be careful during the installation process to select it.
 Preferably use the default install location.

-1. If you want to run Vivado from virtual machine and Vivado is installed on host shared folder, than we suggest you to use VirtualBox, since VMware has a bug in vmware-tools for Ubuntu guest and can not mount vmhgfs shared file system type.
+If you want to run Vivado from a virtual machine and Vivado is installed on a host shared folder, then we suggest you use VirtualBox since VMware has a bug in VMware-tools for Ubuntu guests and can not mount vmhgfs shared file system type.

 Then install Ubuntu 18.04 in VirtualBox (NOTE: don’t use encrypt installation, since it blocks some Red Pitaya build procedures).

-After successfully installation, change settings for Ubuntu virtual machine.
-Go to Shared Folders menu and choose Xilinx installation directory on the host machine (by default is under /opt/ directory).
-And choose Auto-mount option (checkbox).
+After successfully installation, change the settings for Ubuntu virtual machine.
+Go to the Shared Folders menu and choose the Xilinx installation directory on the host machine (by default is under /opt/ directory).
+And choose the Auto-mount option (checkbox).

 Then you must install (on Ubuntu guest) a package dkms.